datadryad/dryad-app/app/views/layouts/_join_us.html.md

 ### Institutions

 Our institutional member dues are tiered in relation to your institution’s anticipated research output.
-Contact us directly at <a href="mailto:dev@null?subject=Institutional+membership" class="emailr">gro.dayrdatad@spihsrentrap</a> for more information.
+Contact us directly at <a href="mailto:dev@null?subject=Institutional+membership" class="emailr">gro.dayrdatad@spihsrentrap</a> if you are interested in an institutional membership.

-### Consortia

-Dryad is pleased to offer fee structures for consortia.
-Contact us directly at <a class="emailr" href="mailto:dev@null?subject=Consortial+membership">gro.dayrdatad@spihsrentrap</a> for more information.

 ### Societies and publishers

 Individual journals, publishers of all kinds, and scholarly societies join the Dryad community through publisher membership.
 Publisher support for Dryad was foundational in our establishment and continues to be essential in allowing us to provide open data infrastructure and simple workflows for authors.
-Annual membership fees are determined by the size of the publisher’s journal portfolio.

 Contact us at <a class="emailr" href="mailto:dev@null?subject=Publisher+membership">gro.dayrdatad@spihsrentrap</a> for more information.